Introduction to genetics: Genes make proteins

-Proteins are made of a chain of 20 different types of amino acid molecules.
+A protein consists of a chain of amino acid molecules, of which there are 20 types.
 This chain folds up into a compact shape, rather like an untidy ball of string.
-The shape of the protein is determined by the sequence of amino acids along its chain and it is this shape that, in turn, determines what the protein does.
+The shape of the protein is determined by the sequence of amino acids along its chain, and it is this shape that determines what the protein does.
 For example, some proteins have parts of their surface that perfectly match the shape of another molecule, allowing the protein to bind to this molecule very tightly.
 Other proteins are enzymes, which are like tiny machines that alter other molecules.

 The information in DNA is held in the sequence of the repeating units along the DNA chain.
-These units are four types of nucleotides (A,T,G and C) and the sequence of nucleotides stores information in an alphabet called the genetic code.
+These units are four types of nucleotides (A, T, G and C) and the sequence of nucleotides stores information in an alphabet called the genetic code.
 When a gene is read by a cell the DNA sequence is copied into a very similar molecule called RNA (this process is called transcription).
 Transcription is controlled by other DNA sequences (such as promoters), which show a cell where genes are, and control how often they are copied.
 The RNA copy made from a gene is then fed through a structure called a ribosome, which translates the sequence of nucleotides in the RNA into the correct sequence of amino acids and joins these amino acids together to make a complete protein chain.
 The new protein then folds up into its active form.
 The process of moving information from the language of RNA into the language of amino acids is called translation.

 If the sequence of the nucleotides in a gene changes, the sequence of the amino acids in the protein it produces may also change—if part of a gene is deleted, the protein produced is shorter and may not work anymore.
 This is the reason why different alleles of a gene can have different effects on an organism.
 As an example, hair color depends on how much of a dark substance called melanin is put into the hair as it grows.
 If a person has a normal set of the genes involved in making melanin, they make all the proteins needed and they grow dark hair.
 However, if the alleles for a particular protein have different sequences and produce proteins that can't do their jobs, no melanin is produced and the person has white skin and hair (albinism).